feiskyer/kubernetes-handbook/en/troubleshooting/windows.md

 Besides reasons introduced in [Troubleshooting Pod](pod.md), there are also other causes including:

 - the pause image is misconfigured
 - the container image is not [compatible with Windows](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility).
-Note that containers on Windows Server 1709 should use images with 1709 tags, e.g.
+  - Containers on Windows Server 1709 should use images with 1709 tags, e.g.
-  - `microsoft/aspnet:4.7.1-windowsservercore-1709`
+    - `microsoft/aspnet:4.7.2-windowsservercore-1709`
     - `microsoft/windowsservercore:1709`
     - `microsoft/iis:windowsservercore-1709`
+  - Containers on Windows Server 1803 should use images with 1803 tags, e.g.
+    - `microsoft/aspnet:4.7.2-windowsservercore-1803`
+    - `microsoft/windowsservercore:1803`
+    - `microsoft/iis:windowsservercore-1803`

 ## Windows Pod failed to resolve DNS